ktmoo/Stackify/README.md

 Note: This is still under development

-- A Quora clone built with Django and HTMX.
-- Includes user authentication, question and answer creation, voting, and search.
+This project contains the code for Stackify, a basic Quora clone built using Django web framework.
+The purpose of this project is for me to learn intermediate level Django concepts and practice building a knowledge sharing application.
+Features include:

+User authentication system using Django's builtin auth.
+Adding,Upadating and deleting posts.
+Adding friends and creating Groups
+Search and filter posts.
+Upvoting of posts.

+Any contributions or feedback are welcome!